- Overview

 asks to enable Observability, OAUTH2, and specify a party hint.

-In this demo, we use the default party hint, and we show OAUTH2 as enabled and disabled.
+, use the default party hint, and show OAUTH2 as enabled and disabled.

-When OAUTH2 makes a difference, we display both paths one after the other.
+When OAUTH2 makes a difference, we display both paths, one after the other.

 You can follow your path and ignore the other.